 I do share directions on how to use canned green beans if you really want to, but we always use fresh green beans.

-I originally shared this recipe in 2013 and it’s an honor to continue to have a spot on your holiday dinner tables every year.
+I originally shared this Thanksgiving casserole all the way back in 2013 and it’s an honor to continue to have a spot on your holiday dinner tables every year.

-Every Thanksgiving, since I became a teenager, I was in charge of two things: Green Bean Casserole and putting the marshmallows on top of the sweet potatoes.
+Every Thanksgiving, since I became a teenager, I was in charge of two things: Green Bean Casserole and putting the marshmallows on top of my Mama’s Sweet Potato Casserole.